Intel says customers stockpiling chips on US-China tension, raises forecast

 Revenue in Intel's client computing business, which caters to PC makers and remains the biggest contributor to sales, rose to US$8.84 billion, beating FactSet estimates of US$8.13 billion.

-Revenue from its higher-margin data center business rose to US$4.98 billion, above estimates of US$4.89 billion according to FactSet.
+Revenue from its higher-margin data centre business rose to US$4.98 billion, above estimates of US$4.89 billion according to FactSet.

-Intel, the biggest provider of processor chips for PCs for decades, has come to count on data center chips for most of its revenue growth.
+Intel, the biggest provider of processor chips for PCs for decades, has come to count on data centre chips for most of its revenue growth.

 The company estimated a US$500 million after-tax gain from the sale of the modem business.